crmne/lana/README.markdown

 In the `build` folder run:

-    src/mpsna --help
+    src/lana --help

 That's it.
 However, if you want to specify compile options or have problems compiling, read on.

 Compile options
 ---------------

-Here are some of the most useful options you can pass to [CMake][], MPSNA's build system.
+Here are some of the most useful options you can pass to [CMake][], LANA's build system.
 The syntax is simple:

     cmake -D<option>=<option_value>